The Strongest Magician in the Demon Lord's Army Was a Human: Characters

-The Demon who adopted Ike.
-He taught Ike chantless magic and helped design Ike's disguise.
-He has passed away by the present, but Cefiro was entrusted by Romberg to look after Ike.
+Romberg was the Demon who adopted Ike.
+He taught Ike chantless magic and helped design her disguise.
+Romberg has passed away by the present, but Cefiro was entrusted by Romberg to look after Ike.

 Media

 Light novel

 Written by Ryousuke Hata, The Strongest Magician in the Demon Lord's Army Was a Human began serialization online on the user-generated novel publishing website Shōsetsuka ni Narō on February 22, 2016.
 It was later acquired by Futabasha who published five volumes with illustrations by Kuma from September 30, 2016, to April 27, 2018, under their Monster Bunko light novel imprint.